akosbalasko/yarle/README.md

 A tool that converts enex note(s) into Markdown format in order to let you escape from Evernote universe with all your belongings.

+## Version 2.0.3

+ - plaintext-notes-only command line argument added, that enables you to skip converting notes with any resources, pictures, pdf, etc.

 ## Version 2.0:

  - The whole tool is reimplemented in Typescript